-An Individual Education Plan (IEP) will be put in place and shared with parents, in situations where children are failing to make adequate progress.
-This will be shared wither in parents evening or through a fuller meeting, with the teacher, and possibly the SENDCo.
+An Individual Education Plan (IEP) will be put in place and shared with parents, either in parents evening or through a fuller meeting, with the SENCO and teacher.

 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.